Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Sensing and processing technologies

 \subsection{Intel Loihi~2 processor}

 Loihi~2 is the second generation of the Loihi research chip~\cite{Davies_etal18,Intel_Loihi2}, a fully digital asynchronous chip manufactured using Intel~4 process technology.
-It uses 128 near-memory asynchronous processing neuro-cores and two networks-on-chip for sparse communication among these cores.
-It also includes six embedded, synchronous x86 Lakemont cores for management, such as network configuration and data encoding/decoding.
-Multiple Loihi~2 chips can be combined to form larger systems; Fig.~\ref{fig:hw_system} shows a KP system with eight Loihi~2 chips (bottom right).
+It uses 128 near-memory asynchronous processing neuro-cores and 2 networks-on-chip for sparse communication among these cores.
+It also includes 6 embedded, synchronous x86 Lakemont cores for management, such as network configuration and data encoding/decoding.
+Multiple Loihi~2 chips can be combined to form larger systems; Fig.~\ref{fig:hw_system} shows a KP system with 8 Loihi~2 chips.

-Loihi~2 uses barrier synchronization between cores to ensure that all neurons compute within the same global algorithmic timestep in a deterministic way.
+Loihi~2 uses barrier synchronization between cores to ensure that all neurons compute within the same global algorithmic timestep in a deterministic way \cite{Davies_etal18,Li_etal25}.
 With stored data, the chip operates as fast as possible, whereas with streamed data, the chip can operate based on physical time (using the clock of the x86 cores), event count, or any signal from an external host or device.
 In addition, algorithmically, Loihi~2 supports sparse (beyond conventional spiking) neural network deployment due to its programmable neuro-core and graded spike message-passing~\cite{Shrestha_etal24}.
-The Loihi~2 inference can therefore be equivalent in accuracy compared to the same quantized model running on an ANN accelerator, and more compute-efficient by exploiting the unstructured sparsity \cite{Zhou_etal25} of synaptic operations (SynOps).
+The Loihi~2 inference can therefore match the accuracy of the same quantized model on an ANN accelerator, while achieving higher computing efficiency by exploiting the unstructured sparsity~\cite{Zhou_etal25,Yik_etal25_2} of synaptic operations (SynOps).
+Using Loihi 2, we aim not for biological plausibility, but for energy efficiency via biological inspiration.